Joe just asked me if I got any water. No, Joe. I got coffee.

 We all said our goodbyes and Nick put the octopus back in the water until the next boat tour when he catches it again.
 I hope the ‘pus gets a cut.

 We hung out on the beach for a little while longer shooting the shit with Nick.
 He told us about all the trees he’s planted on the island and how these days there are less fish and sea life in general.
 He’s been doing this for 25 years and you can tell how much he cares about the ecosystem here.
 Eventually we all got back on the boat and headed back to Chania, the thing with the plane and the goats forgotten.
-We are big fans of Nick now.
+We are big Nick fans now.

 Didn’t really get a fish show and we never did see anything through that glass bottom boat.

 We went back to the spot and had a light snack of ketchup chips and a mini-mart sandwich.
-We also did laundry which was a little complicated because I bought hand detergent at first, exchanged it for the right stuff using sign language, then we set the washer on the Allergy Free cycle which takes, no kidding, 2 hours and 45 to complete.
+We also did laundry which was complicated because I bought hand detergent at first, exchanged it for the right stuff using sign language, then we set the washer on the Allergy Free cycle which takes, no kidding, 2 hours and 45 minutes to complete.
 We stopped it after 2 and hung our clothes out on the rack to dry.

 We went to dinner at another recommended restaurant.
 We took one bike which Joe didn’t like because he was getting too much wind in his eyes.
 When we got there we ordered the Cretan Dakos cheese on rust with tomato.
 I mention this first because it was the best dish.
 That cheese was insane.
 We wanted to order a fresh fish and when we asked the waiter about the catch of the day he told us it would be better if we came and looked at what he had available.
 Joe went with him.